MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 3. What user account is associated with the SID S-1-5-21-2431887262-3736743497-1433179608-502? **krbtgt**

-4. What WMI alias can be used to get SIDs for users?
+4. What WMI alias can be used to get SIDs for users? **useraccount**

 5. What registry key contains the machine SID?
 Provide the registry key with abbreviated hive (HKLM, HKCU, HKU, etc) and backslashes. **HKLM\SECURITY\SAM\Domains\Account**